10 best expense management software tools for HR and finance teams

 Sage also leans into the idea of meeting employees where they are: People can submit receipts via text, Gmail, Outlook, Slack, email forwarding, or the mobile app, and the system automatically extracts and codes the data for reporting and reimbursement.

-Some reviewers note occasional friction with receipt management — like mismatched or duplicate charges G2 – Sage Expense Management Reviews and slower receipt scan SoftwareFinder – Fyle Review — but many also say that once workflows are dialed in and card feeds are set up correctly, automation significantly cuts down on manual entry and follow-up.
+While Sage has good ratings on G2 for ease of reporting (92%) and mobile support (90%),G2.com - User Satisfaction Ratings Comparison some reviewers note occasional friction with receipt management — such as mismatched or duplicate charges G2 – Sage Expense Management Reviews and slower receipt scanning SoftwareFinder – Fyle Review — but many also say that once workflows are dialed in and card feeds are set up correctly, automation significantly reduces manual entry and follow-up.

 - Real-time expense tracking from existing credit cards: Sage Expense Management integrates directly with existing Visa and Mastercard business cards (and other major networks) to deliver real-time card feeds and instant spend notifications, without requiring companies to switch card providers.

 - Automated receipt capture via app, email, or text: Employees can submit receipts by texting a photo, using Gmail or Outlook plugins, sending email forwards, uploading via Slack, or using the mobile and web apps.
-The platform then uses OCR and AI to extract, code, and track expense data automatically.
+The platform then uses OCR and AI to automatically extract, code, and track expense data.

 Pricing: Plans start at $11.99/user/month (billed annually) Sage – Pricing